 Bereavement or Serious Illness.
-A gift of flowers or similar to acknowledge a serious illness bereavement significant to someone with whom the school has a close relationship may be made.
+A gift of flowers or similar to acknowledge a serious illness or bereavement significant to someone with whom the school has a close relationship may be made.

 Education Visits or Cultural Event.
-Attendance at a marae or other identifiable cultural location for education or cultural purposes may require the school to pay a koha in line with the accepted tikanga of the hosting group or the venue.
+Attendance at a marae or other identifiable cultural locations for education or cultural purposes may require the school to pay a koha in line with the accepted tikanga of the hosting group or the venue.

 Farewell (internal).
-A modest contribution of funds to subsidise staff contributions, may be made towards a farewell gift, commensurate with the staff member's length of service and role.
+A modest contribution of funds, following the formula set internally, may be made towards a farewell gift, commensurate with the staff member's length of service and role.

 Farewell (external).
-Where a school representative is invited to farewell a significant person external to the school.
-A gift may be offered, or contribution to a gift may be appropriate.
+Where a school representative is invited to farewell a significant person external to the school, a gift may be offered, or a contribution to a gift may be appropriate.

-Powhiri or Tangihanga.
-Where a school representative is attending a powhiri or tangihanga in an official capacity, the offering of a koha in line with the accepted tikanga is appropriate.
+Pōwhiri or Tangihanga.
+Where a school representative is attending a pōwhiri or tangihanga in an official capacity, the offering of a koha in line with the accepted tikanga is appropriate.